tinoduong/code-snippet/README.md

-# CodeCollector
+# Code Snippets

 This project allows you to store text samples in a manner that is easy to manage and access.
 Choose from an selection of several languages for automatic syntax highlighting.

 All you data will be stored via local storage

-This project is meant to be deployed as a chrome extension.
+This project is meant to be deployed in a chrome extension.

 ![Alt text](screenshot.png?raw=true "Title")